 Are there any dangers in giving apples to your cockatiel?

 While apples are healthy snacks for cockatiels, there are a few potential concerns to be aware of.
-Firstly, a large portion of the calories in apples comes from sugars, and while these are “good” sugars that are healthy for your bird, they can still be dangerous in excess, potentially causing diabetes and stomach issues.
+Firstly, a large portion of the calories in apples comes from sugars, and while these are “good” sugars that are healthy for your bird, they can still be dangerous in excess, potentially causing an insulin spike (high blood sugar) if apples are overfed.

 How many apples are safe for a cockatiel?